Essential Magnetohydrodynamics for Astrophysics: Equations

 \subsection{The MHD approximation}

 The equations of magnetohydrodynamics are a reduction of the equations of fluid mechanics coupled with Maxwell's equations.
 Compared with plasma physics in general, MHD is a strongly reduced theory.
-Of the formal apparatus of vacuum electrodynamics, with its two EM vector fields, currents and charge densities, MHD can be described with only a single additional vector: the magnetic field.
-The `MHD approximation' that makes this possible involves some assumptions:\\ {\bf 1.} The fluid approximation: local thermodynamic quantities can be meaningfully defined in the plasma, and variations in these quantities are slow compared with the time scale of the microscopic processes in the plasma.\\ {\bf 2.} In the plasma there is a local, instantaneous relation between electric field and current density (an `Ohm's law').\\ {\bf 3.} The plasma is electrically neutral.\\ This statement of the approximation is somewhat imprecise.
+Of the formal apparatus of vacuum electrodynamics with its two EM vector fields, currents and charge densities, MHD can be described with only a single additional vector\,: the magnetic field.
+The `MHD approximation' that makes this possible involves some assumptions\,:\\ {\bf 1.} The fluid approximation\,: local thermodynamic quantities can be meaningfully defined in the plasma, and variations in these quantities are slow compared with the time scale of the microscopic processes in the plasma.
+This is the essential approximation.\\ {\bf 2.} In the plasma there is a local, instantaneous relation between electric field and current density (an `Ohm's law').\\ {\bf 3.} The plasma is electrically neutral.\\ This statement of the approximation is somewhat imprecise.
 I return to it in some of the supplementary sections of the text (chapter \ref{epicyc}).
 The first of the assumptions involves the same approximation as used in deriving the equations of fluid mechanics and thermodynamics from statistical physics.
 It is assumed that a sufficiently large number of particles is present so that local fluid properties, such as pressure, density and velocity can be defined.
 It is sufficient that particle distribution functions can be defined properly on the length and time scales of interest.
 It is, for example, not necessary that the distribution functions are thermal, isotropic, or in equilibrium, as long as they change sufficiently slowly.

-The second assumption can be relaxed, and the third is closely related to the second (cf.\ {\ctl sect.~\ref{chargedd}}).
-For the moment we consider them as separate.
-The second assumes that whatever plasma physics takes place on small scales, these average out to an instantaneous, mean relation (not necessarily linear) between the local electric field and current density, on the length and time scales of interest.
-The third assumption of electrical neutrality is satisfied in most astrophysical environments, but it excludes near-vacuum conditions such as the magnetosphere of a pulsar ({\ctl sect.~\ref{polariz}}).
+The second assumption can be relaxed.
+The third is closely related to the second (cf.\ {sect.~\ref{chargedd}}).
+For the moment we consider these as separate.
+In {\bf 2.}\ it is assumed that whatever plasma physics processes take place on small scales, they average out to an instantaneous, mean relation (not necessarily linear) between the local electric field and current density, on the length and time scales of interest.
+The third assumption of electrical neutrality is satisfied in most astrophysical environments, but it excludes near-vacuum conditions such as the magnetosphere of a pulsar ({sect.~\ref{pulsar}}).